CESG-Web-Admin/CESG-Web-Admin.github.io/index.md

 ## Welcome to the Canadian Econometrics Study Group (CESG)

 We bring together a community of passionate researchers who are interested in advancing their knowledge and skills in econometrics and its applications.
-The CESG hosts an annual meeting and organizes the econometrics sessions at the Canadian Economics Association (CEA) annual conference.
+The CESG organizes an annual meeting and arranges the econometrics sessions at the Canadian Economics Association (CEA) conference.
 {: .text-justify}

 ----